<> The Silent Victims of the Utah Black Hawk War

 Healing does not come from simply acknowledging past wrongs; acknowledgment is only the beginning.
 This realization led me to think more deeply about the silent victims as well.
 After listening to their stories, I have no doubt that many carry a sincere desire to express regret to the Timpanogos Nation for the actions of their forefathers.

-They spoke about growing up as outcasts within their own communities, burdened by a history they did not create but were still forced to carry.
-Some shared that they hide the truth about their family history from their children, hoping to spare them from shame, judgment, and social rejection.
-Yet, in time, many of those children eventually learn what their ancestors did, and the cycle of silence, guilt, and isolation begins again.
+They spoke about growing up as outcasts in their own communities, burdened by a history they did not create yet were forced to carry.
+Some shared that they hide their family history from their children to spare them shame, judgment, and social rejection.
+Yet many of those children eventually learn what their ancestors did, and the cycle of silence, guilt, and isolation begins again.

 This is why healing must involve honesty, compassion, and open dialogue for everyone affected by the past.
 Reconciliation cannot grow in silence or fear.
-It requires creating space for difficult truths to be spoken, for pain to be acknowledged on all sides, and for people to move beyond inherited shame toward shared understanding and humanity.
+It requires space for difficult truths, for pain to be acknowledged on all sides, and for people to move beyond inherited shame toward shared understanding and humanity.

 "Every day," one mother told me, "Not a day goes by that I ask what it was that made my great-grandfather do what he did?"

 Reflecting on these difficult conversations, I was reminded of my own background.
 As a former member of the Church of Jesus Christ of Latter-Day Saints, I was taught never to question the authority of church leaders.
-I was told to live my life according to the church's teachings or risk being castigated by Mormon culture and society.
-I was told 'that's all in the past, we just need to forget about it.'
-I know they mean well when they say that, but it does little to sooth the pain.
+I was told to live my life according to the church's teachings or risk being castigated out of Mormon culture and society.
+I was told, 'that's all in the past, we just need to forget about it.'
+I know they mean well when they say that, but it does little to soothe the pain.

 Considering the need for healing on all sides, I ask: who can teach us more about human injustice than those who have lived through it?
 Who is better equipped to help build bridges between cultures than those who understand firsthand how destructive racism and settler colonialism can be—not only to the oppressed, but to society as a whole?
 By learning from past mistakes and using that wisdom to guide future generations, we create opportunities for greater understanding, compassion, and peace.